-We reviewed the parable of the great banquet from Luke in the last article, but Matthew records a similar parable, only Matthew’s version isn’t as “nice” as Luke’s version.
+We reviewed the parable of the great banquet from Luke in the last article.
+Matthew records a similar parable:

-But there is application for us as well.
+There is application in these stories for us as well.
 And the way the servants were treated by the invited guests is only one aspect of this parable that is “disturbing”.
-Of far great concern for us is how the king responds.
+Of far greater concern for us is how the king responds.
 He sent his troops to destroy the ungrateful guests, murdering them and burning their city!

-Because these words were spoken by Jesus, we can’t reject them without rejecting Him.
-And, I submit it would be foolish to do so without trying to understand what Jesus is saying here.
+Because these words were spoken by Jesus, we can’t reject is words without rejecting him.
+And, I submit that we would be foolish to do reject his words without trying to understand what Jesus is saying here.

 This is a parable of course.
 We have to pay attention to the genre.
-Parables aren’t necessarily factual.
-They are story, but they convey some essence of truth.
+Parables aren’t factual.
+They are story.
+They are allegorical, but they convey some essence of truth.

-At minimum, the truth conveyed in this parable is that we will suffer for our choice to ignore or reject God.
+At a minimum, the truth conveyed in this parable is that we will experience negative results for our choice to ignore or reject God.
 It doesn’t matter either whether we reject God outright, dismiss Him, or simply ignore or fail to respond to Him in the end.
 The results are the same.

 That is the point here.
-We don’t have to read into it any further than that to understand the seriousness of the consequence of ignoring or rejecting God’s invitation is a serious matter, and it won’t end well for us.
+We don’t have to read into it any further than to understand that ignoring or rejecting God’s invitation is a serious matter, and it won’t end well for us.